MatiasVL/switchfully-version-control-git/20-programming-advanced-java/60-design-principles-and-patterns/10-design-principles/src/main/java/solid/README.md

 Just so you know:
 - Solutions are provided, only take a look at them when you think you're completely done with your own solution.
 Don't look at the solutions when you're stuck...
-- There aren't any exercises on GRASP itself, just try to have the GRASP principles in the back of your head and apply whenever possible